david-a-wheeler/spdx-tutorial/README.md

-Software Package Data Exchange (SPDX) is a standard format for communicating the components of software packages, including information about them including licenses copyrights.
+Software Package Data Exchange (SPDX) is a standard format for communicating the components of software packages, including information about them e.g licenses, copyrights, e.t.c.
 It includes
 several mechanisms that are especially useful for open source software.
 SPDX is a formally-approved international standard